Content

 Sometimes, treatment may also involve antifungal shampoos.
 This type of hair loss usually gets better over the course of four to eight weeks as the infection is treated and your hair follicles are able to recover.

-Cicatricial alopecia, or scarring alopecia, is a group of hair loss disorders that involve permanent damage to your hair follicles and the development of scar tissue.
+Cicatricial alopecia, or scarring alopecia, is a group of hair loss disorders that cause permanent damage to your hair follicles and the development of scar tissue.

 Cicatricial alopecia can be primary or secondary.
 In the case of primary cicatricial alopecia, your hair follicles are damaged by inflammation that develops beneath the surface of your skin.
 The follicles are then replaced by scar tissue, causing permanent hair loss.